ChristopherBiscardi/christopherbiscardi.github.com/content/bevy-observer-filters/main.typ

----
+#import "/lib.typ": template, highlight, note

+#metadata((
-title "Bevy Observer Filters"
+  "title": "Bevy Observer Filters",
-slug "bevy-observer-filters"
-tags "bevy" "rust"
+  "slug": "bevy-observer-filters",
+  "tags": ("bevy", "rust"),
-byline "Using On<Event, Filter> for fun and profit" image_url "/opengraph/bevy-observer-filters.webp" published "2024-10-17"
+  "byline": "Using On<Event, Filter> for fun and profit", "image_url": "/opengraph/bevy-observer-filters.webp", "published": "2025-10-17",
----
+)) <frontmatter>

+#show: doc => template(
+  "Bevy Observer Filters",
+  [#doc]
+)

 Let's say you have a `HealthPointsPlugin` that provides an `Hp` component.
 This plugin automatically fires `Death` events for an entity when hp is lowered to 0.

 Let's also say you have a bunch of different enemy types.
 Blobs, Zombies, etc, that all despawn on `Death`, but also a `PracticeEnemy` that lives in the lobby before a game.
 This `PracticeEnemy` has different logic `On<Death>` as it just refills its health meter (or maybe another enemy splits into two enemies, etc. Specific logic is the point.)

 It seems straightforward to use a global observer and a `match` to dispatch/execute `On<Death>` logic, but what if you want to encapsulate `PracticeEnemy` in its own `Plugin`?

 How would an observer be written such that a user can `commands.trigger(Death{entity})` and listen for what people think is `On<Death, PracticeEnemy>`.

 Given an `HpPlugin` that looks vaguely like this: